etlapale/plstim/doc/source/index.rst

 written in a JavaScript dialect, QML_, and take care of visual display, subject interaction and data collection.

-Necomi is released under the :doc:`Simplified BSD License <license>`.
+Plstim is released under the :doc:`Simplified BSD License <license>`.

 Screenshots
 -----------